City-Reach/club-freedom/README.md

 `pnpx convex run migrations:run '{fn: "migrations:yourMigrationName"}'`

+Note: pass the --prod argument to run this in production

+### Adding the orgSlug field to the testimonials table

+1. Change the "orgSlug" field in the testimonials table in convex\schema.ts to `v.optional(v.string())`
+2. Ensure convex function sync is running with `pnpm comvex dev`
+3. Run `pnpx convex run migrations:run '{fn: "migrations:setOrgSlug"}'`
+4. Change the "orgSlug" field in the testimonials table in convex\schema.ts to `v.string()`

 ## Cloudflare Turnstile

 Visit [these steps](https://developers.cloudflare.com/turnstile/get-started/) to obtain a free site key and secret key from Cloudflare.